-We aim to provide our children with a rich, broad and an exciting English curriculum to help our children gain the skills they need for a fulfilled future.
+We aim to provide our children with a rich, broad and exciting English curriculum to help our children gain the skills they need for a fulfilled future.

-Read Write Inc. Phonics for our children from Reception to Year 2 and for our children in Years 3 to 6 who are new to English.
+We use Read Write Inc. Phonics for our children from Reception to Year 2 and for our children in Years 3 to 6 who are new to English.
 Children rapidly gain the knowledge of different sounds and graphemes; learn to blend and begin to apply these phonics skills to read short ditties and books.

 These are the key steps that we follow to help our children become successful writers: